 It's important to find a surgeon who continues to develop their surgical skills so they can confidently offer the latest innovations designed to improve outcomes.

-Find out what is the surgeon’s preferred surgical approach for treating similar hernias.
+Find out the surgeon’s preferred surgical approach for treating similar hernias.
 Often times the “best” hernia repair is the one the surgeon performs the most.

 Not all surgeons will have access to a robot and if they do, don't be afraid to ask how many procedures they have performed.

-A misconception many patients have is that a no mesh hernia repair eliminates the risk of complications from foreign bodies.
-To repair the tissue defect foreign bodies like sutures and tacks are utilized, which are often the same absorbable and permanent polymeric materials hernia meshes are made of.
+A misconception many patients have is that a 'no mesh' hernia repair eliminates the risk of complications from foreign bodies.
+To repair the tissue defect without using mesh, materials such as suture are utilized, which are often the same absorbable and permanent polymeric materials used to manufacture hernia mesh.

-There are over 150 types of hernia mesh available on the market, which include synthetic, absorbable synthetic, biologic, and hybrids, made of a combination of synthetic and biologic materials.5
+There are over 150 types of hernia mesh available on the market, which include synthetic, absorbable synthetic, biologic, and hybrids, made of a combination of synthetic and biologic materials.4

 Be sure to ask about clinical evidence for any implant or repair material that may be used.
 Published, peer-reviewed safety and outcomes data can help you and your doctor make an appropriate decision.